 We welcome applications from tenured faculty who are Concurrent or Affiliated with the Notre Dame Gender Studies Program.
 The position is contingent on approval from the candidate’s department chair and the Dean of the College of Arts & Letters.

-Applications must be submitted before noon on the 2nd Friday in November.
+Applications must be submitted before noon on May 8, 2023.

 Please submit application packets to the Director of the Gender Studies Program via email.
 Packets must include: